mwlai245/sit314-final-/README.md

 ### Step 2: run node server.js
 ### Step 3: node client.js
 ### Step 4: python plotter.py in a different folder within the terminal
+### When plotting graph make sure you run step for in an python virtual environment venv